Panjab Digital Library

 The Panjab Digital Library is a voluntary organization digitizing and preserving the cultural heritage of Panjab since 2003.
-With over 50 million digitized pages, it is the biggest resource of digital material on Panjab.
+With over 85 million digitized pages, it is the biggest resource of digital material on Panjab.
 There are many historically significant documents stored and made available online.
 Its scope covers Sikh and Punjabi culture.
 The library funded by The Nanakshahi Trust was launched online in August 2009.
 Its base office is located at Chandigarh, India.

 The library's mission is to locate, digitize, preserve, collect and make accessible the accumulated wisdom of the Panjab region, without distinction as to script, language, religion, nationality, or other physical condition.

+Davinder Pal Singh is the co-founder and the executive director of the Panjab Digital Library, contributing significantly to its mission of preserving Punjab's cultural heritage.

 Coverage

 PDL is interested in digitizing anything which is lying in the Panjab region (Panjab, Haryana, Himachal, Kashmir and Pakistan).
 It is also interested to digitize anything concerning the Panjab region or in Gurmukhi script lying anywhere in the world.
 PDL is an archive being presented in the form of a library.
 It digitizes manuscripts from rural areas with the same vigor as it digitizes government files for posterity.
+It also operates abroad, such as in the United Kingdom.